McNICHOLS CO.

 Each Bar Grating Stair Tread typically includes a 90° Angle Nosing welded to the leading edge for enhanced visibility, slip resistance, and durability.

-Common options include Checkered Plate Nosing, the most popular choice for heavy-duty and industrial environments.
+A common option is the Checkered Plate Nosing, the most popular choice for heavy-duty and industrial environments.
 All standard inventory treads are supplied with Nosing installed for quick installation.

 Carrier Plates